 - the number of days hospital cover was held.

 Premiums and rebate amounts are divided between eligible adults who were on the membership at the time payments were made.
-There may be more than two eligible adults, if who was covered changed during the year.
+This may include adults who left the membership during the year.

-It’s not my membership, can I get a tax statement?
+I’m not the primary member, can I get a tax statement?

 Yes, we can issue a statement to any eligible adult covered on a membership during the financial year.

-A spouse or partner with current partner authority can receive information for both themselves and the member – and vice versa.
+A spouse or partner with membership access can receive information for both themselves and the primary member – and vice versa.

 Adults no longer covered on the membership will receive information relevant to themselves only.
-There statements won’t include information about anyone else on the membership.
+Their statements won’t include information about anyone else on the membership.

 Why doesn’t my statement show all the payments I made?